lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="members-order">Members' Order</h4>

-Properties whithin a subgroup (as well as enum cases) must be ordered, firstly, by its access modifier, then by the class/instance membership type, then lexicographically.
+Properties within a subgroup (as well as enum cases) must be ordered, firstly, by its access modifier, then by the class/instance membership type, then lexicographically.

 Logical sorting is acceptable, but not encouraged and may be used only if all declarations can be sorted logically.
 Partially logical and partially lexicographical ordering is avoided.